 The Court Process

 Are you a parent, grandparent or other family member involved in a dispute concerning children?
 Are you unable to agree on a school or a holiday, or with whom a child should live or spend time?
-Blacks Solicitors’ expert Family Law team can help.
+Blacks Solicitors’ expert Family Law team can help guide you through the Court process.

 Parental responsibility is a term which encompasses all the responsibilities parents have for their children.
 A mother automatically has parental responsibility for her child from birth.